CEEL-UNITN/BEEcon/README.md

 ### 📌 *Time and venue*

-> [!NOTE]
-> **When:** `Thursday` from `4PM to about 5PM`.
+`When:` Thursday from 4PM to about 5PM.
-> **Where:** Department of Economics and Management, University of Trento, via Vigilio Inama 5, Room `X` (first floor).
+`Where:` Department of Economics and Management, University of Trento, via Vigilio Inama 5, 1st Floor Seminar Room.

-Meetings can be live-streamed on request for participants unable to attend in person.
+Meetings can be live-streamed on request for those unable to attend in person.

-Below is an overview of the upcoming meetings.
 Any changes to the normal schedule will be announced in advance.

 ### 📌 Mailing list

-To receive updates on meetings and other activities, join the [BEEcon mailing list](https://groups.google.com/a/unitn.it/g/beecon-reading-group-rnoos72391n9-unverified).
+Click [HERE](https://groups.google.com/a/unitn.it/g/beecon-reading-group-rnoos72391n9-unverified) or scan the QR code below to join the BEEcon mailing list and receive updates on meetings and other activities.

 <p align="center"><img src="images/qr-code.png" width="200px"></p>